24 Books Like the Hunger Games to Devour Now

 Dystopian Romance Books Like the Hunger Games

 If you have not heard of this book and love fantasy, this is the book for you.
-Don’t be intimidated by the length of this dragon book for adults, I started and finished this 528-page bad boy in a day and a half.
+Don’t be intimidated by the length of this dragon book.
+I started and finished this 528-page bad boy in a day and a half.
 I cannot remember the last time I did that!

 Violet Sorrengail had spent her life studying to be a scribe until her father died and her mother, the commanding general, ordered her to join the dragon riders.
 Violet will become one of the hundreds of candidates who fight to the death to be a part of this elite group.